budryerson/TFMini-Plus/README.md

 The default TFMini-Plus communication interface is UART (serial); the default baud-rate is 115200 and the default data frame-rate is 100Hz.
 Upon power-up in serial mode, the device will immediately start sending frames of measurement data.

-At the moment, this library supports only the default, UART (serial) communication interface.
-Please read more below about using the I2C version of the device.
+This library supports the default, UART (serial) communication interface.
+For communication in I2C mode, please use the TFMini-Plus-I2C version of the library.
+Read more below about using the I2C mode of the device.

 ### Arduino Library Commands
 `begin()` passes a serial stream to the library and returns a boolean value indicating whether serial data is available.
 The function also sets a public one-byte `status` or error code.
 Status codes are defined in the library's header file.